NOTE: December 18, 1944, the Supreme Court ruled that Japanese concentration camps were “constitutional” in the Korematsu case.

 Because of the ties of race, the intense feeling of filial piety and the strong bonds of common tradition, culture and customs, this population presented a tightly-knit racial group.
 While it was believed that some were loyal, it was known that many were not.
 It was impossible to establish the identity of the loyal and the disloyal with any degree of safety.
 It was not that there was insufficient time in which to make such a determination; it was simply a matter of facing the realities that a positive determination could not be made, that an exact separation of the ‘sheep from the goats’ was unfeasible. (emphasis added)

-But assistant Secretary of War John J. McCloy had this race-based section removed from the original report, and instead argued that there wasn’t sufficient time to make the determination of loyalty – directly contradicting the general.
+But Assistant Secretary of War John J. McCloy had this race-based section removed from the original report and instead argued that there wasn’t sufficient time to make the determination of loyalty – directly contradicting the general.
 Then, the War Department tried to destroy all of the original copies of the report.
 On top of that, official FBI and FCC reports that called the policy into question were suppressed.
-In fact, the FBI held that there were very few disloyal Japanese Americans and they knew who most of them where already.
+In fact, the FBI held that there were very few disloyal Japanese Americans and they knew who most of them were already.

 In essence, the racist views of a general heavily influence a policy that locked up more than 100,000 innocent people, and evidence conflicting with the official position was conveniently ignored and suppressed.

 A transcript of a conversation between DeWitt and General A.W.
 Gullion, the Army’s Provost Marshal General, on January 14, 1942, reveals the DeWitt’s racist views.